Absurdly good gear since 1983

 Headmaster Top Ten Rules :

-1. Don't be an idiot and ruin placements by trying to clean heads until
+1. Don't be an idiot and ruin placements by trying to clean heads until the cable breaks.

 2. Heads placed on top of old heads will work, but are to be avoided.